TebogoYungMercykay/RecSPL-Compiler-Construction-In-Python/README.md

 - ### Initial Compiler Setup and Usage Guide

+  The set up is already configured that one can just add the filenames and run the code.
+The code is in the `src` directory.

   - #### Single File Compilation

     - ##### 1.
 Configure File Paths

-      In `main.py`, set the following file paths:
+      In `src/main.py`, set the following file paths:

       ```python
       code_filename = "RecSPL.txt"          # Input source code file